arishuynhvan/arishuynhvan.github.io/_posts/2017-03-27-100daysofcode-restart.md

 4. Sign into the control panel of the custom domain with username & password
 5. Find the setting for managing DNS (it can be "Manage DNS" or "Advanced DNS")
 6. Add a CName record with "www" as the host and your "username.github.io" (where this username is github username) as the value.
 Save this record.
-7. Now launch the site at the custom domain to test if it works.
+7. Now launch the site at the custom domain to test if GitHub page has been properly linked with the custom domain